The Dental Implant Procedure Quincy, MA

 Losing one or more teeth can be devastating and life-changing, but dental implants allow you to restore full dental functions and the appearance of your smile.
 They offer a more natural tooth replacement option than other tooth replacement options.
 The dental implant procedure involves the insertion of metal, screw-like posts into the jawbone to replace the root of the lost tooth, and provide support for an artificial tooth.

-The dental implant procedure is available at Premier Dental of Quincy and Milton in Quincy and the surrounding area.
+The dental implant procedure is available at Core Dental Group and Implants Center in Quincy and the surrounding area.
 To get dental implants, you must be in good health and have healthy and adequate bone density.
 Contact our office at (617) 982-1649 for a consultation.